rixx/books.rixx.de/data/reviews/arkady-martine/a-memory-called-empire/index.md

 A junior ambassador from one alien nation and planet to another, which boasts of a highly complex language and culture?
 Finding herself scrambling to catch up with her predecessor (rudely murdered, instead of being in her brain as would be appropriate), trying not to share his fate?
-Sudden conspiracies, even mor complex cultural games, plus an assistent she's very much into?
+Sudden conspiracies, even more complex cultural games, plus an assistent she's very much into?
 Hell yes.

 A Memory Called Empire by *Arkady Martine* is exactly the kind of sci-fi that I like reading.
 All people in this novel